tomasantunes/pmc/README.md

 Daily To-Dos are another type of folder where you can define tasks for a specific date, mark them as done and if you switch to Eisenhower mode you can organize your daily tasks according to the eisenhower categories by dragging and dropping them.

+On Monthly folders you can set tasks to be done on a monthly basis.
+To create a new monthly task write the description and choose on which months it needs to be done.

 ### Github tasks

 On this page will be displayed the tasks from any TODO.md files that you have on the root of your repos and any open issues on your repos.